 Automotive News reported that initially, GM was skeptical of the real estate agent’s claims about the fraudulent check since as GM explained:

 “many people offer information in highly publicized cases that doesn’t pan out.”
 (Automotive News)

 But, some how, the allegations made there way to the trial attorneys.
 The trial attorneys investigated the real estate agent’s claim and ultimately concluded they had enough evidence of the fraud to tell the judge and the plaintiff’s legal team.
 This caused the plaintiff to lawyer up – with a criminal defense attorney since he apparently realized his plaintiff’s attorney was not going to help him with the potential perjury and fraud charges.
 Ultimately, the plaintiff dropped the case against GM in the middle of trial without receiving a penny.

 Now, I have no idea whether the enraged real estate agent called the GM helpline or some other GM “division” to out the plaintiff.
 But, I doubt he called right to the legal department and got the trial lawyers on the phone.

-So, next time you are reviewing helpline calls and are getting ready to ignore a crazy call because it isn’t worth the time to investigate; stop for one minute and think about the real estate agent’s call to GM and the millions of bucks it saved GM.
+So, next time you are reviewing calls to the helpline and are getting ready to ignore something because it isn’t worth the time to investigate; stop for one minute and think about the real estate agent’s call to GM and the millions of bucks it saved GM.